gurditsingh/hydeout/_posts/test.md

  - Storage directory will contain 3 output files (suppose one file for per batch)  for Micro Batch one, Failed Micro Batch two and restarted Micro Batch two.
  - _spark_metadata directory under Storage directory will contain only 2 files for Micro Batch one and restarted Micro Batch two.

-when we wants to read data from storage directory it first see  of metadata because of which it only reads from file 124 and five, but not from File S3.
+when we wants to read data from storage directory Spark first check _spark_metadata directory because it only reads the output file which have an entery in _spark_metadata directory from file 124 and five, but not from File S3.
 And this ensures that no duplicate data is read.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxMTUwODQ3MSwtMjk5NjYxMjY5LC0xNT
+eyJoaXN0b3J5IjpbODM1MDA3NDgwLC0yOTk2NjEyNjksLTE1Mj
-IyMzQxMjg3LC00NzQ0NjcxMjEsODU4NjIwNDY0LDc4NzEyNzI1
+IzNDEyODcsLTQ3NDQ2NzEyMSw4NTg2MjA0NjQsNzg3MTI3MjUx
-MSwtMTg0NzY5NjM3NywtMTY5MzEzODM1MSwxNjU2MTMyNjI4LD
+LC0xODQ3Njk2Mzc3LC0xNjkzMTM4MzUxLDE2NTYxMzI2MjgsMj
-I0MTczODQ3Nyw2ODQyMDUzNzAsMTYwMDQwMzQzMSwtNzI3MDE1
+QxNzM4NDc3LDY4NDIwNTM3MCwxNjAwNDAzNDMxLC03MjcwMTUw
-MDA3LC05NTkxMzkyNzgsOTg1NjM1NjU0LC0xNTQyNjA4MjU0LC
+MDcsLTk1OTEzOTI3OCw5ODU2MzU2NTQsLTE1NDI2MDgyNTQsLT
-0xOTQyMjgzMjIwLC00MjIzMTg5OTQsLTMyNDI4MDczMCwtMjEx
+E5NDIyODMyMjAsLTQyMjMxODk5NCwtMzI0MjgwNzMwLC0yMTE0
-NDUwMDQ4M119
+NTAwNDgzXX0=
 -->